neonmik/Wave-Machine-Firmware/README.md

         + Add Arp mode

     + Settings/Controls:
+        + Added version number to keep track of save files.
         + Improvement: Added a counter to stop controls up dating too quickly.
 Was overloading the audio processor, causing glitches and drop outs and was unnecessary.
         + Improvement: Added timeout feature for shift function to stop it jumping too quickly to shift pages.
         + Bugfix: Page light wasn't acting correctly on start up.